PBfordev/wxAutoExcel/ReadMe.md

 Installing and Using wxAutoExcel
 ---------
-See docs/install.txt for instructions how to set-up and build wxAutoExcel and how to use it in your projects.
-I strongly advise to check the tutorial and bundled samples to see the basics of wxAutoExcel in action.
+See [docs/install.txt] (https://github.com/PBfordev/wxAutoExcel/blob/master/docs/install.txt) for instructions how to set-up and build wxAutoExcel and how to use it in your projects.
+I strongly suggest checking the tutorial and bundled samples to see the basics of wxAutoExcel in action.
 Documentation is available at http://pbfordev.github.io/wxAutoExcel/